Diocese of Limburg: History

 The Diocese of Limburg was established in 1827, during the reorganization of Catholic diocese in the course of the secularization.
 It was initially established as a suffragan diocese of the ecclesiastical province Upper Rhine with its metropolitan seat in Freiburg im Breisgau.
 Its territory had before been under what is today the Diocese of Trier and Diocese of Mainz.
 The diocese, therefore, is a rather young diocese.
 Today it encompasses the former territory of the Duchy of Nassau, the city of Frankfurt am Main, landgraviate Hesse-Homburg, and the former county Biedenkopf.
 In 1929, it was subordinated to the ecclesiastical province Cologne, according to the so-called Prussian Concordat.

 The first bishop of Limburg (1827–1833) was Jakob Brand.
-At that time, there were about 650.000 Catholics in the diocese (approx 27% of the total population in the area).
+At that time, there were about 650,000 Catholics in the diocese (approx 27% of the total population in the area).
 The bishop Franz Kamphaus founded five theme churches.
-He converted in 2005 three parish churches in 2005 to youth churches (Crossover in Limburg, Jona in Frankfurt and Kana in Wiesbaden), two more parish churches were converted in 2007 to the Holy Cross - Centre for Christian Meditation and Spirituality in the Holy Cross Church, Frankfurt-Bornheim and the Centre for Mourning Counselling in the church St. Michael, Frankfurt-Nordend in Frankfurt.
+In 2005, he converted three parish churches to youth churches (Crossover in Limburg, Jona in Frankfurt and Kana in Wiesbaden).
+Two more parish churches were converted in 2007 to the Holy Cross - Centre for Christian Meditation and Spirituality in the Holy Cross Church, Frankfurt-Bornheim and the Centre for Mourning Counselling in the church St. Michael, Frankfurt-Nordend in Frankfurt.
 He stepped down after Pope Benedict XVI had accepted his retirement on 2 February 2007.
 He was succeeded by the auxiliary bishop of the Diocese of Münster, Franz-Peter Tebartz-van Elst who had been elected by the cathedral chapter.
 He was appointed by Pope Benedict XVI on 28 November 2007 and inaugurated by the Archbishop of Cologne Joachim Cardinal Meisner.

 Controversy

 In 2013 the Bishop of Limburg Franz-Peter Tebartz-van Elst was accused of lying and of squandering church money.
 He had a new episcopal headquarters built and was said to have lied about its cost, which has reportedly escalated from an initial 5.5 million euros to 31 million euros.
 He was also accused of flying first class to India, where he went to help poor children.
 He rejected calls to resign and the Vatican sent Cardinal Giovanni Lajolo to try to resolve the situation.
-The accusations are currently under church investigation.
+The accusations were investigated by the church, which reported in 2014.
 In parallel, the attorney general of Cologne investigated the bishop.

 On 13 October the bishop travelled to Rome to discuss the situation with the Vatican Curia.

 On 23 October 2013, Tebartz van-Elst was suspended by Pope Francis as bishop of Limburg, and Wolfgang Rösch was named a new vicar general to administer the diocese in his absence.